Souris River

 The Souris River (/ˈsʊərɪs/; rivière Souris) or Mouse River (as it is alternatively known in the U.S., a translation of its French name) is a river in central North America.
-Approximately 700 km in length, it drains about 61100 km2 in Canada and the United States.
+Approximately 700 km in length, it drains about 61100 km2 of land in Canada and the United States.

-Rising in southern Saskatchewan in the Yellow Grass Marshes north of Weyburn, the river wanders southeast into the U.S. through North Dakota beyond Minot to its most southern point at Velva, and then back north into Canada in southwestern Manitoba.
+Rising in southeastern Saskatchewan in the Yellow Grass Marshes north of Weyburn, the river wanders southeast into the U.S. through North Dakota beyond Minot to its most southern point at Velva, and then back north into Canada in southwestern Manitoba.
+The primary tributary in the U.S. is the Des Lacs River; the confluence is at Burlington, a few miles northwest of central Minot.